chris-horner/Compose-Debug-Drawer/README.md

 ### Debug vs Release

-If you don0t want DebugDrawer layout code in release you can wrap it on a custom function:
+If you don't want DebugDrawer layout code in release you can wrap it on a custom function:

 `src/debug/...`